 When in port, we always kept at least one person on the boat, and I was duty crewman this day.
 The boat was moored to the pier in SaDec, the crew was on liberty, and I was by myself on board.
-I was cleaning weapons to pass the time, and I remember it was brutally hot and humid.
+I was cleaning weapons to pass the time, and I remember it was brutally hot and humid, and I was sweaty and dirty.

 I had used up all the rags on board and needed some more, so I went to get some from the gun shack at the head of the pier.
 Walking up the pier, I noticed an Officer and a woman walking in my direction.
 She was dressed in fatigues, and wearing a boonie hat.
 As I sidestepped to let them pass, the woman stepped in front of me.
 We stopped, facing each other, and after a second, she stuck out her hand and said, "Hi!
 What's your name?"